 Professional medical translators will be fluent in the terminology used in medical records in both the original and target languages.
 Their specialized training allows them to produce a more accurate translation than a computerized translation program or someone who’s merely familiar with both languages but not medical terminology.

-No matter the reason, be it legal or purely medical, the translation of medical records should be performed by professionals in order to help prevent potentially disastrous mistakes and help make sure your medical history maintains a clean bill of health.
+No matter the reason, be it legal or purely medical, the translation of medical records should be performed by professionals — like those at Accredited Language — in order to help prevent potentially disastrous mistakes and help make sure your medical history maintains a clean bill of health.